 BitMEX vs Deribit Review: Who should be on top?

-( Updated 4/14/2021 ) Bitmex versus Deribit?
-Choosing an appropriate cryptocurrency exchange for leveraged trading is hard – as there are barely any of them.
+Choosing an appropriate cryptocurrency exchange for leveraged trading is hard.
+There are not many choices at the time in the space for leveraged trading to note.
 However, the selection between the few options can often make or break a trader’s career before it’s even started.
-With the continued growth of cryptocurrencies and the emergence of multiple exchanges, finding the perfect exchange is often a daunting task, especially if you want to trade with leverage.
+With the continued growth of cryptocurrencies and the emergence of multiple unknown exchanges.
+We believe finding the perfect exchange is often a daunting task.
+Hence this is especially true if you want to trade with leverage.

-Deribit which is coined from both Derivatives and Bitcoin is a futures and options trading platform utilizing Bitcoin exclusively for depositing, withdrawals and trade collateralization.
+Deribit which is coined from both derivatives and Bitcoin is a futures and options trading platform.
+Utilizing Bitcoin exclusively for depositing, withdrawals, and trade collateralization.
 Deribit was founded in 2016 and has its headquarters in Amsterdam, Netherlands.

 Bitmex versus Deribit: The Battle

 BitMEX was one of the first exchange platforms to launch perpetual swaps for its users.
-After every 8 hours, the system calculates a time-weighted price versus a post price presentation if the result is a premium, the traders in the long position pay traders in a short position.
+After every 8 hours, the system calculates a time-weighted price versus a post price presentation.
+If the result is a premium, the traders in the long position pay traders in a short position.
 Consequently, taking a long position is less attractive and hence the premium is reduced.

 Similarly, Deribit’s perpetual swaps are conducted in the same manner with a slight distinction.
-Instead of paying out at intervals of 8 hours active positions receive continuous payouts based on the premium or discount versus the spot price.
+Instead of paying out at intervals of 8 hours active positions.
+They receive continuous payouts based on the premium or discount versus the spot price.
 Overall, the Deribit system allows for smoother adjustments between contract deviations and the underlying spot price.

 Order execution and transaction speeds